iconsolutionsipf/ipf-resources/README.md

-# ipf-resources
+# iso-20022-schema
-A repository for IPF resources that need to be publicly available.

-* Schemas
-  * `iso-20022-model.yaml` - A yaml representation of the ISO 20022 model that can be referenced by OpenAPI specifications - e.g. `$ref: 'https://raw.githubusercontent.com/iconsolutionsipf/ipf-resources/RELEASE_1.0.0/schemas/iso-20022-model.yaml#/FIToFICustomerCreditTransferV08'
+* `iso-20022-schema.yaml` - A yaml representation of the ISO 20022 model that can be referenced by OpenAPI specifications - e.g. `$ref: 'https://raw.githubusercontent.com/iconsolutionsipf/iso-20022-schema/RELEASE_1.0.0/schemas/iso-20022-schema.yaml#/FIToFICustomerCreditTransferV08'